project-sunbird/project-sunbird.github.io/pages/contributions/contribution_guidelines.md

         <ol>
         <li>The team gets an alert about review the request and page edits</li>
         <li>The team will start review process</li>
-        <li>Once the review process is complete  You will be notified in comments whether the suggested edits will be accepted or not.The team may suggest you to rework on the submitted changes discard them altogether as modifications</li>
+        <li>Once the review process is complete, you will be notified in comments whether the suggested edits will be accepted or not.The team may suggest you to rework on the submitted changes discard them altogether as modifications</li>
         </ol>
     </td>
   </tr>